-If on one hand tennis puts tremendous strain on selected joints and muscle groups, it, on the other hand, allows for the best possibilities of an injury-free game with the right techniques, training, and a little self-care.
+On one hand, tennis puts tremendous strain on selected joints and muscle groups it; on the other hand, it allows for the best possibilities of an injury-free game with the right techniques, training, and a little self-care.

-Let us now discuss the most commonly experienced injuries in tennis and how best to minimize them from affecting your output and performance.
+Let us now discuss what is tennis elbow and its treatment, along with the most common tennis injuries and how best to minimize them from affecting your output and performance.

 Why Are Tennis Injuries So Common?

-Tennis injuries are so frequent not only because they seem to be part of the game but also for certain other reasons.
+Sports injuries are so frequent not only because they seem to be part of the game, but also for certain other reasons.
 The most important of them is as follows:

 - Repetitive motion: Injuries caused by overuse are likely to be caused by the familiar repetitive movements of the same muscles while serving, doing forehands, and doing backhands.